Emissions trading systems are a critical tool for valuing emissions reductions and reaching the goals of the Paris Agreement.

 Some industries are even creating their own schemes – like the aviation industry.
 Airlines plan to deliver carbon neutral growth by 2020, first reducing their own carbon footprint and then buying carbon assets like the ones we bring to market.

-And that’s why we say forest carbon is the most cost-effective way of meeting our climate commitments.
+And that’s why we say forest conservation is the most cost-effective way of meeting our climate commitments.

 We work with businesses that wish to take action today to manage climate risk and shape the policies of the future by choosing to put a value on carbon emissions.